bookbottles/showcase/README.md

 ### Final Words
 * This project uses grunt to assist with development.
 The build task will copy the appropriate files to the build directory, covert templates to JS, build the index.html file, and serve it up using Express.
+Because grunt is awesome, you can setup your files in the `src` folder however you like.

 * Styling is important, but shouldn't be your focus.
 Feel free to use Bootstrap, Foundation, or any other framework.
 You can install via bower and include their files in the `src/less/main.less` file.